Managing Files and Directories

 001.png 003.png 025.png 100.png

-If the new filename already exists, you'll get an error, which you can override with -f option if you wish.
+If the new filename already exists, you'll get an error, which you can override with the -f option if you wish.
 If you are passing filenames with path components in them, you can use the -d option to affect only the filename portion.
 Otherwise, the logic you are using might affect directory names as well.

 $ mkdir projects